Barbara Justice: Career

-Justice advocated vigorously for the National Institute of Health to focus on better treatments for the AIDS epidemic that was ravaging the Black and Gay communities.
-The high dose, ill-conceived Zidovudine (AZT) treatment was causing patients to rapidly decompensate and die.
+Justice advocated vigorously for the National Institutes of Health (NIH) to focus on better treatments for the AIDS epidemic that was ravaging the black and gay communities, as she considered that the high dose used in Zidovudine (AZT) treatment was poisonous.
 She eventually became an investigative researcher for NIH after becoming involved with a search for better treatment.
-Many felt that origin and handling of AIDS required investigation in light of historical data on contagious diseases and the institutional mishandling of deadly biologics.
-An example was the Tuskegee Study, where Black patients who had syphilis were left untreated to spread the virus for more than thirty years.
-Many in the Black community and others felt that AIDS might be a "plot to exterminate blacks," and theorized that greater amounts of melanin in the black population "made them more vulnerable to AIDS."
+Many felt that origin and handling of AIDS required investigation in light of historical institutional mishandling of contagious diseased, such as in the Tuskegee Study, where black patients who had syphilis were left untreated to spread the virus for more than thirty years.
+Many in the black community and others felt that AIDS might be a plot to exterminate black people, and theorized that greater amounts of melanin in the black population made them more vulnerable to AIDS.
 In August 1990, Justice, along with Gary Byrd, visited Nairobi to learn more about experimental treatments for AIDS.
-Justice, along with her colleagues, worked with the National Institutes of Health in 1992 to set up trials for oral interferons to treat AIDS.
-In her treatment of AIDS, she advocated the use of oral interferons, such as Kemron, in order to treat AIDS.
+Justice, along with her colleagues, worked with the National Institutes of Health in 1992 to set up trials for oral interferons such as Kemron to treat AIDS, and came to promote their use.
 According to a Nation of Islam doctor, 82% of the patients with AIDS who were treated with interferons at the Abundant Life clinic "experienced increased appetite and other improvement."
 Justice also arranged for AIDS patients in New York to go to Nairobi in order to receive Kemron treatments.
-Justice believed that other treatments, such as AZT, were actually poisons.
 Despite the NIH's criticism of Kemron, Justice continued promoting it, feeling that there was a reluctance to explore and include black research.
-She also believed that the "white conservative medical profession" needed to deal with the fact that statistically, more black people were infected with AIDS worldwide than other groups.
+She also believed that the white conservative medical profession needed to deal with the fact that statistically, more black people were infected with AIDS worldwide than other groups.
 She is referenced in the autobiography of Arthur Ashe when he described his battle with the deadly disease.